We do historical research but we are more than researchers. We are knowledge-seekers.

 M.A. | Editorial & Research Assistant

 Ginny’s attention to detail, excellent written and verbal communication skills, as well as organizational skills make her a great editorial assistant.
-Since joining JHA she has worked on various projects involving letters and financial statements from the 1800s to the 1900s.
+Since joining JHA, she has also contributed to many projects in entering documents into databases, deciphering historical letters and financial statements, and compiling information on payments of treaty benefits.

 Ginny is an important part of the editorial team at JHA, helping to ensure that the company’s work meets its own high standards.

 Adrienne began working for the firm in 2001, after graduating from Carleton University with an MA in Canadian Studies.
 She also holds BA Hons degrees in International Relations and Canadian Studies, and earned a Law Clerk diploma from Algonquin College in 2014.
 In her dual role of Senior Editor and Research Analyst, Adrienne has developed a detailed knowledge of Canadian and Indigenous history and is expert at the preparation of reports, tables, and databases that clearly present research findings to clients.